 Disciples are supporters, devotees, or students who believe in a cause or the teachings of a leader.
 The word disciple is translated from the Greek word mathetes, which means one that learns.
-In the Bible, disciples refer to the followers of Jesus (Matthew 5:1; 8:21; 10:1; 11:1; 20:17), John the Baptist (Matthew 9:14), and the Pharisees (Matthew 22:15-16).
-Jesus had many disciples (Luke 10:1), not just twelve.
-This piece centers on Jesus' original twelve disciples.
+In the Bible, disciples refer to the followers of Jesus (Matthew 5:1; 8:21; 10:1; 11:1; 20:17), John the Baptist (Matthew 9:14), or the Pharisees (Matthew 22:15-16).
+Although Jesus had many disciples (Luke 10:1), not just twelve, this piece centers on Jesus' original twelve followers.
 They traveled with the Messiah, learned at His feet, heard the great sermons, and witnessed the miracles.
 Jesus prepared them to build the church after His crucifixion.

-After the resurrection and ascension into heaven, the twelve disciples were called apostles.
+After Jesus' resurrection and ascension into heaven, the twelve disciples were called apostles.

 Peter -